 - Student loan interest deduction

-IRS Publication 970 outlines the rules for claiming these educational tax deductions and credits.
+IRS Publication 970 outlines the rules for claiming these deductions and credits.
 But this overview will help you quickly figure out whether you or your parent should claim college tax deductions.

-The IRS treats the American Opportunity and Lifetime Learning tax credits similarly when it comes to whether a parent or student dependent gets to claim them.
+The IRS treats the American Opportunity and Lifetime Learning tax credits similarly regarding whether a parent or dependent gets to claim them.

-In fact, IRS guidelines state that “qualified education expenses paid by a dependent for whom you claim an exemption, or by a third party for that dependent, are considered paid by you,”
+In fact, IRS guidelines state that “qualified education expenses paid by a dependent you claim on your tax return, or by a third party for that dependent, are considered paid by you.”

-Then there is the student loan tax deduction.
-By claiming this deduction, a filer can write off interest payments on educational debts.
-Here are a few rules that determine who can (or can’t) claim a deduction for student loan interest.
+By claiming the student loan interest tax deduction, a filer can write off interest payments on student loans and revolving credit lines, such as credit cards, used to pay for qualifying education expenses.
+You can reduce your taxable income by up to $2,500 with this deduction.
+Here are the rules that determine who can claim a deduction for student loan interest.

-- You can’t be a dependent or married filing separately.
+- You can’t be a dependent, or use the tax filing status “married filing separately.”
 If you’re a dependent, you won’t be able to write off the student loan interest you pay on your own loans (and neither can anyone else).
-You also can’t claim this deduction if you’re married and filing separately.
+You also can’t claim this deduction if you’re married and file taxes separately from your spouse.

 - You must be legally responsible for the student loan.
-Your parents can only write-off payments they made on your student loans if they are owners or cosigners on the debt.
-And you would not be able to claim a deduction for payments you made to Parent PLUS Loans your parent took out for your education since these are in your parent’s name only.
+Your parents can only write off payments they made on student loans they own.
+And you would not be able to claim a deduction for payments you made to parent PLUS loans your parent took out for your education, since these are in your parent’s name only.

 - You must be the person who paid the interest to claim the deduction.
 If your parents are the ones covering monthly payments on student loans that are only in your name, you can’t claim a deduction because you didn’t pay the interest.
 If your parents made payments on your cosigned student loan, however, they could claim a deduction for this debt.

-If you’re still wondering if you’re eligible for this benefit, check out our student loan tax deduction calculator below.
-It can also help you estimate how much you could save by claiming this deduction.
+Your student loan servicer must send you tax form 1098-E, which shows the interest you paid for the year, if it meets or exceeds $600.
+If you’re still wondering if you’re eligible for this benefit, check out our student loan tax deduction calculator.
+It can help you estimate how much you could save by claiming this deduction.

-Trying to figure out who should claim educational tax deductions isn’t simple.
-It can take a lot of wading through piles of paperwork, tax jargon, and IRS policies.
+Trying to figure out who should claim educational tax deductions can require wading through piles of paperwork, tax jargon and IRS policies.

-But getting it right will help you file taxes correctly and avoid headaches and hassles while (hopefully) lowering your tax bill.
+But getting it right will help you file taxes correctly, avoid headaches and hassles, and potentially even lower your tax bill.